jcerdenia/cerdenia.com/data/work/bituin-at-panganorin.md

 year: 2016
 ---

-Setting of a Tagalog poem by José Corazón de Jesus (Huseng Batute). _Bituin at Panganorin_ was composed for Enrico Lagasca and first completed in New York City in October 2016.
+Setting of a Tagalog poem by José Corazón de Jesús (Huseng Batute). _Bituin at Panganorin_ was composed for Enrico Lagasca and first completed in New York City in October 2016.
 I later completed a revised version in the spring of 2019.

 ###### Duration